jhlee0222/jhlee0222.github.io/README.md

 ## Achivements and Certifications
 *While I may not have any specific achievements or certifications to highlight at the moment, I am actively seeking opportunities to expand my skill set and gain practical experience.*
+JAVA: making a small part of a music game

 ## Contact
 You can contact me at [jhlee22@g.skku.edu](mailto:jhlee22@g.skku.edu)